linhkhanh/Project-1/README.md

   - The last one is two players mode, you can play with another person.
 ​
 ## Sources to use - API (Need to discuss with lecturer how to extract sound data.)
-    [link to API web!](https://picsum.photos/ ) - to extract image data for game.
+    https://picsum.photos/ - to extract image data for game.
 ​
 ## Technology utilized
   1. Jquery to manipulate DOM element and append the information retrieved from APIs